LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 	```

 ### Output
-This chart shows that an equal dollar amount insvested in TD in Jan 2015 and withdrawn Jan 2017 would net 20% gain vs 16% loss in Barclays, when factoring in the currency movement.
+The resulting chart shows that an equal dollar amount insvested in TD in Jan 2015 and withdrawn Jan 2017 would net 20% gain vs 16% loss in Barclays, when factoring in the currency movement.
 ![Sample Chart](pic.png)

 See the attached iPython notebook for complete working sample.